 The PGT only admits students for the first semester of every academic year.
 You should check the application deadlines established by the Degi (graduados.uprrp.edu) on its website.

-Beginning on the 2018-2019 academic year, what are the costs of attendance?
+What are the costs of attendance?

 Do courses with the same name, but a different code number count as degree courses?